A witch’s brew of, abuse, perversion, and psychosis push one woman to unimaginable lengths.

 Heavy Spoilers ahead.

 Forget all the madness and sheer level of insanity and just look at the sweeping patient shots of the wild mountains.
-Every tightly focused and well-framed shot is designed to increase dread and personalize the story.
+Every tightly focused and well-framed shot in Hagazussa is designed to increase dread and personalize the story.
 The viewer is meant to feel as if they are one of many townsfolk voyeuristically looking on without doing anything to help this tragic girl.
 It is the kind of self-disgust that creeps around in the shadows and invades your bones.
 The entire film from top to bottom has a dreamy quality if your dreams were of technicolor rape, child molestation, and possible bestiality.
 Every scene feels slightly askew and wrong but also entirely right.
 It’s this cognitive dissonance that allows for the disgusting to be both beautiful and horrific.
 Cinematographer Mariel Baqueiro allows the camera to linger on the macabre and the majestic alike.
 Lengthy shots of trees swaying in the breeze juxtaposed with an oddly sensual goat milking scene drive the outre sexuality forward.
 The conclusion to this freakish event is a masturbation scene that is all the more effective by the use of said goat’s milk and the presence of our character’s dirty fingernails.